ssb22/PrimerPooler/README.md

 Version 1.7 makes the ignoring of variant sequences in the genome optional, and warns if primers not being found might be due to variant sequences having been ignored.

-Version 1.72 changes the license to Apache 2.0.

 Glossary
 --------